BharathShakthivel/Full-Stack-Web-Dev/README.md

 # Full-Stack-Web-Dev

-This Repository contains all the projects done with Full Stack Web Development course by the instructor Angela Yu.
+This Repository contains all the guided projects and capstone projects done with the Full Stack Web Development course by the instructor Angela Yu.